lols11/SideAssistLedRestorer/README.md

   - Front assist LED restore with 7N0 radar (as above)

 ### Looking for additional help
-I am searching for logs from the VW drivetrain CAN bus, in which there is an RNS radio, Bluetooth module, and a colorful MFA or MFA 3D display.
-I am interested in a log from the moment when a device is connected via Bluetooth.
-Unfortunately, I have Discover Media in my case, so I am unable to analyze this in terms of the Bluetooth icon.
-If you have such logs, I would appreciate your contact
+I am looking for logs from the VW Kombi and infotainment CAN bus, specifically involving an RNS radio, Bluetooth module, and a colorful MFA or MFA 3D display.
+I am particularly interested in logs capturing the moment a device connects via Bluetooth.
+Unfortunately, I am working with a Discover Media system, so I cannot analyze this in terms of the Bluetooth icon.
+If you have access to such logs, I would greatly appreciate it if you could get in touch.

 Licensed under the MIT License.
 See LICENSE and NOTICE files for details.